Dnyarri/PyPNM/README.md

 ## Python compatibility

-Current version of PyPNM was successfully tested with Python 3.10 and above.
-However, there is also a [Python 3.4 compatible PyPNM version](https://github.com/Dnyarri/PyPNM/tree/py34/), proven to work with Python 3.4 under Windows XP 32-bit.
+Current version of PyPNM is intended to be used with Python 3.11 and above.
+However, there is also a [Python 3.4 compatible PyPNM version](https://github.com/Dnyarri/PyPNM/tree/py34/ "Pure Python PNM reading, displaying and writing module for Python >= 3.4"), proven to work with Python 3.4 under Windows XP 32-bit.

 ## Target image representation